Who was Josephat Torner

-In Tanzania and many other African countries people with albinism are not safe.
-They are at risk being slaughtered.
-Just because some people think their bones can bring good luck, when they are used in medication prepared by witchdoctors.
-Many people with albinism have been killed or mutilated.
-Others, including many children, are living their lives in camps, behind big fences.
-Away from their families.
+His main activities were : raising awareness and educating the society on albinism to de-mystify the taboos.
+In Tanzania and many other African countries people with albinism are not safe, because some people think their bones can bring good luck, when they are used in medication prepared by witchdoctors, many people with albinism have been killed or mutilated.
+That is why people with albinism, including many children, have to live in shelters, away from their family, to stay safe.

 Josephat Torner featured in the documentary film “In the shadow of the sun” (Film by Harry Freeland, UK, 2012).

 In 2012 he was the first person with albinisme to climb the Kilimanjaro, the highest mountain of Africa.
 He climbed the Kilimanjaro again in 2018, with a filmcrew.
 The climb was broadcasted in Tanzania every day.